WhiteTigerHere/Angry-Birds-Game/README.md

     - `Main Menu`: Returns to the main menu.

 ### 5. **Level Selection**
-- Levels are loaded dynamically using `.tmx` files, representing different level layouts.
+- Levels are loaded dynamically using `.tmx` files and object classes, representing different level layouts.
-- Each level has a unique combination of birds, structures, and pigs.
+- Each level has a different class with unique combination of birds, structures, and pigs.
   ![Main Menu](assets/level1.png)

 ### 6. **Pause Screen**